meowius/meowius/README.md

 ### Hello world 👋

-Sr. content designer with GitHub Docs, formerly art museum content nerd
+Content designer at GitHub, formerly art museum content nerd

 <!--
 **meowius/meowius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.